CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 Let’s check our math, if the target speed is **7112** native units per 100ms, Closed-loop output will be (0.1079 X **7112**) => 767.38 (75% of full forward).

 .. note:: The output of the PIDF controller in Talon/Victor uses 1023 as the “full output".
-   However the 2020 software release will likely normalize this so that a value of ‘1’ yields “full output”.
-   This will likely be a “back-breaking” change.
-This also means 2019 will likely be the last time you see “1023” used anywhere.

 .. note:: The kF feature and arbitrary feed-forward feature are not the same.
    Arbitrary feed-forward is a supplemental term [-1,1] the robot application can provide to add to the output via the set() routine/VI.